 Notice how the probability drops to zero quickly near the origin.
-This is a general property of an eigentate with non-zero momentum $\ell$ in $\ell$ -conserving systems.
+This is a general property of an eigentate with non-zero momentum l in l -conserving systems.
 As a particle approaches the origin with non-zero angular momentum, it gains speed and kinetic energy without limit, like a dust particle in a perfect vortex.
 However, if energy is also conserved then particles simply must avoid the origin.

-(2) 3-Vector base states (v=2) or (i=1)
+(2) 3-Vector base states (v=2) or (j=1)

 The preceding procedures may be used to find the eigenvectors of the excited (v=2, 3, 4...)
 H-submatrices.
-For example, the (v=2) or (j=1) eigenvectors of a $C_2^C$ symmetric H must be the following.
+For example, the (v=2) or (j=1) eigenvectors of a C_2^C symmetric H must be the following.